 I know that many of my parents’ generation walked to school through waist-deep snow, uphill both ways, blah, blah, blah, but we didn’t.
 We got to ride on a school bus.
 But before we got on the warm bus, we had to walk out our long lane and stand waiting while the north wind whistled across open fields and turned us into people popsicles.

-built a shelter.
-We were really happy to have it, but it looked a lot like a grey-painted outhouse — or a “Lady Jones” as our family used to call them.
+One fall, my Granddad took pity on us and built a shelter.
+It looked like the one in the picture above, but with no front door.
+We were really happy to have it, even though it looked a lot like a grey-painted outhouse — or a “Lady Jones” — as our family used to call them.
 It was just big enough for the four of us to stand in, and no one appreciated this funny-looking shelter more than me.
-Not only does this story take place in the Ice Age, it was also the age of no jeans allowed at school and skirts as short as your mother would let you get away with.
+Not only does this story take place in the Ice Age, it was also the age of no jeans allowed at school and skirts as short as your mother would let you wear them.
 Pre-shelter, my legs were often numb with cold by the time we boarded the warm bus.

 Well!
 You would have thought someone lit a rocket under my mother, except that it worked in reverse.
 She shot down that tree, and the whole time she wondered aloud, “Do you think he saw me?
 He didn’t know it was me up there, right?”

 We hurried back to the house together, and Mom kept reassuring herself that there was no way Bill could have counted how many people were in the tree as he drove by.
 Surely he thought it was just us kids.
 I don’t know the answer to that, but Bill’s daughter and her husband are good friends of ours.
 The next time I see them, I’ll get them to ask.

 UPDATE: Bill has no recollection of that day, let alone the fact that my mother was in the tree.
 But he’s a tease, so I’ll bet she would have never heard the end of it, had he known.